pghvlaans/sbotools/ChangeLog/index.md

   * *sbosnap*: Redundant; replace with a compatibility symlink
   * Wrap variable-length onscreen messaging (that can't be piped), prompts and error messages at 72 characters
   * *sboconfig*: Use **\--reset** to restore all default configuration values
+  * *Build.pm*: Remove temporary directory in case of signal

 * 3.2.1 - 2024-12-20
   * Bugfix: *sboinstall*, *sboupgrade* GPG check for custom repositories (removed unneeded conditional)